danerichardson/GITResources/Markdown.md

 ## Secondary heading
 ### Tertiary heading

-##Unordered lists use asterisk
+##Unordered lists use asterisk, dash, or plus sign

- * Remember that to get them on separate lines you need a double space at the end of the line
+ * Remember to put a space after the list marker before the text
  * first item
  * second item
  * third items